Sky City restaurant

 What It Means For Guests Of The Edgewater

-For guests staying at hotels near Space Needle neighborhoods, such as the Edgewater, they should realize the iconic tower is still open for business and continues to provide the best view of Seattle and Puget Sound.
+For guests staying at hotels near Space Needle neighborhoods, such as The Edgewater Hotel, they should realize the iconic tower is still open for business and continues to provide the best view of Seattle and Puget Sound.
 However, when it comes to dining options at over 500 feet this summer, you’ll need to ensure the restaurant is open before you make plans.
 Meanwhile, The Edgewater still strives to keep its guest as informed as possible when it comes to current news in Seattle.